educorvi/vue-json-form/Breaking_Schema_Changes.md

     - "hidden" (not the same as `options.hidden`, this one only hides the input, not the whole control)
 - star rating field was removed
 - To display enums as radiobuttons or as switches instead of a select dropdown, the `options.displayAs` property is used instead of `options.radiobuttons`/`options.switch`.
+- `options.allowMultipleFiles` was removed.
+Create an array instead and set the option `options.displayAsSingleUploadField` instead

 ### Layouts (Group, VerticalLayout & HorizontalLayout)